UvuvDev/CTF_Writeups/Deadsec2025_Rev_Deadfib/DeadFib_Writeup.md

 In this decompilation, Ghidra does a variable decleration by calling the variable as a parameter to a class function.
 This is very common in decompiled OOP languages, and something to get used to as you reverse engineer this.
 Understanding the disjointedness of Rust like in lines 199 and 201 where there's not even a parameter to the stdin() and readline() calls will make your time much easier.

-Now to actually reverse this. local_410 is clearly the user_input string.
+Now to actually reverse this. local_410 is the user_input string. stdin() is called right after making the string, and in the assembly local_410 stays in RDI when stdin() is called.
 We see in lines 207-209 that it does operation's to trim the string's excess off (&var4 is the trimmed string, renamed it trimmed_str).
 We see this big if statement, and looking at the conditional, uVar2 is the string length of the trimmed user input.
 So the user can input 0x29 (or 41) bytes of input (not including suffixed spaces).
 If they don't, nothing interesting happens.
 This tells us the flag is certainly 41 characters long, which is *important* for later.

 Next, let's do some dynamic analysis and see what this program actually does.
 Running it prompts us with an input (I put 41 A's) and then it let's us know output.bin was written to, and then it gives us a hash and some other data.